1976 Texas Tech Red Raiders football team: No. 15 Texas

+SMU

-vs. No. 13 Nebraska (Astro-Bluebonnet Bowl)
+Vs. No. 13 Nebraska (Astro-Bluebonnet Bowl)

 Despite losing the game, Texas Tech quarterback Rodney Allison was named the game's MVP.
 Nebraska trailed by ten in the second half, coming back to win 27–24.
 The Red Raiders looked to take the lead back late in the fourth quarter, but lost a fumble that was recovered by Nebraska's Reg Gast to seal the Cornhuskers' victory.